Last nights storms seems to have cleared away some of the pollen. I may be able to take a walk outside today.

 Last night the high school and my consulting client sent out alerts last night announcing that offices are closed today2.
 State offices in New Jersey are closed, as are government offices in the Delaware, Bucks, Chester and Montgomery counties surrounding Philadelphia.
 New Yorkers are having a tough time too.[exif id="24718"]

 So the kids are home but my wife is expecting to go to work.
 I think she expected less snow than this.
 Kiran will most likely sleep in.
 Shaan has a sinus infection and had a rough night trying to sleep.

-About twenty years ago, before marriage and before kids, Bhavana and me were in Virginia on a business trip.
-During a break in between seminars, we learned that a major snow storm was headed our way.
-When it started to snow, the state government announced that they were unprepared for the extent of the storm and that they might close some of the highways.
+About twenty years ago, before marriage and before kids, Bhavana and I were in Virginia on a business trip.
+During a break in between seminars, we learned that a major snowstorm was headed our way.
+When it started to snow, the state government announced that they were unprepared for the extent of the storm and that they might lose some of the highways.
 We spoke with some of the other business owners from New Jersey and collectively agreed to leave the state immediately.
 We did not want to get stuck in Virginia.

 I sat down at the computer to write a post about how to export images from Lightroom directly to Instagram but it instead I found a way to revisit old photos and create a blog post.
 If you live in the Mid-Atlantic and New England area, what are you doing with your snow day?